ClementineBerger/DPNMM/README.md

 # Deep Perceptual Noise Masking with Music Envelope Shaping (DPNMM)

-Welcome to the **Deep Perceptual Noise Masking with Music Envelope Shaping (DPNMM)** article repository!
+Welcome to the ICASSP 2025 ***Perceptual Noise-Masking with Music through Deep Spectral Envelope Shaping*** paper repository!

-This repository contains the companion code for the ICASSP 2025 paper.
+This repository contains the companion code for the **Deep Perceptual Noise Masking with Music Envelope Shaping** (DPNMM) model.

 ## Abstract